-Now it would appear that I am not alone in knowing very little of this city which I understood and later discovered offers a mix of fabulous shopping on wide open pedestrian streets, fine architecture, a trendy vibe and a history dating back to the 11th century.
+Now it would appear that I am not alone in knowing very little of this city but from what I had read, Hannover offers a mix of fabulous shopping on wide open pedestrian streets, fine architecture, cultural richness, a trendy vibe and a history dating back to the 11th century.
 That does not sound boring, dull or uninteresting to me!

-Back in 1636 Hannover was established as the seat of the Electorate of Brunswick-Lüneburg, later known as Kingdom of Hannover.
-In the middle of the 19th century the city was incorporated into Prussia before nearly 90% of the city was sadly destroyed during World War 2.
+Back in 1636, Hannover was established as the seat of the Electorate of Brunswick-Lüneburg, later known as the Kingdom of Hannover.
+In the middle of the 19th century, the city was incorporated into Prussia before nearly 90% of the city was sadly destroyed during World War 2.

 Things to Do in Hannover via the Red Thread

-First stop was to wander along the main pedestrianised zone where numerous well known large retail shops are located making a Hannover city break a great place for a spot of retail therapy.
+The first stop was to wander along the main pedestrianised zone where numerous well-known large retail shops are located making a Hannover city break a great place for a spot of retail therapy.
 This central area is known as the Kropcke and is the meeting place for young and old.
-The name of Kropcke was derived from the first café to open back in the 19th century when it was bought by Wilhelm Kröpcke.
+The name Kropcke was derived from the first café to open back in the 19th century when it was bought by Wilhelm Kröpcke.
 After that, the name stuck.

 I loved the wide-open pedestrian feel and relaxed atmosphere around this area.
 The place was buzzing!